dayz9998jp/ASM/README.md

 **How to use ASM:**

-Put `ASMdll.dll` in your arma directory (where arma3server.exe resists)

 Extract this file: [https://github.com/fred41/ASM/blob/master/addon/ASM.zip](https://github.com/fred41/ASM/blob/master/addon/ASM.zip)    to your Arma 3 root folder.

 Add -mod=@ASM to your server (or HC) launch params.

-Run `ArmaServerMonitor.exe` to monitor all your server (or HC) instances.
+Run `ArmaServerMonitor.exe` from what directory you want, to monitor all your server (or HC) instances.

 (use right mouse button for popup menus)